samus-io/tablab-steps/steps/eawGbgieNmNXTfzydp85TQaM5YCqSnMrVyc/en/README.md

 ## Use private repositories for sensitive data

 * Git provides two types of repos with respect to accessibility:
-  * **Public Repo:** Public repositories are accessible to anyone, allowing for open collaboration and contribution from the community.
+  * **Public Repo:** public repositories are accessible to anyone, allowing for open collaboration and contribution from the community.
 They are ideal for open-source projects, fostering transparency and knowledge sharing.
-  * **Private Repo:** Private repositories restrict access to authorized users, ensuring confidentiality and control over sensitive code and data.
+  * **Private Repo:** private repositories restrict access to authorized users, ensuring confidentiality and control over sensitive code and data.
 They are suitable for proprietary projects, internal development efforts, or collaboration within restricted teams.
-* If you don't need to use public repositories in your organization, then disable the creation of it.
+* Disable the creation of it if there is no need to use public repositories in the organization.

 ## Disable forking

 * Disabling forking may be necessary for various reasons, such as protecting sensitive code, maintaining control over project versions, or enforcing compliance requirements.
-* Here's why and how to disable forking in simple points:
+* Here's why to disable forking in simple points:
   * Prevent unauthorized access to proprietary or confidential code by restricting the ability to create copies (forks) of repositories.
   * Maintain control over the official version of a project by preventing divergent branches or unauthorized modifications introduced through forks.
   * Ensure adherence to regulatory requirements or organizational policies by limiting access and distribution of code to authorized users only.